nina-mir/CSC317-assignments/assignment-5/READme.md

 # Assignment 5
 Total marks: 100
-Focus: Using HTML to create a website and deplying it to the internet using [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)
 ## Deliverables
 A PDF report submitted to Canvas.
 - The PDF file must include **student-name | SFSU-ID | Assignment 5 | your-GitHub-ID** in the header section.
 - The body of your PDF report must contain a hyperlink to the GitHub repo.
-- The body of your PDF report must contain the URL to your deployed website.
+- The body of your PDF report must contain the URL to your [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) deployed website.
 ## Your Repo Structure
 It is required for your repo to have the following file structure.
 ```graphql